What is Corporate Governance? Definition, Principles & Importance

 What is Corporate Governance?

-Corporate governance is a system of rules, practices, and processes that direct and control a company’s operations and accountability.
-The main goal is to ensure that decisions are fair, transparent, and in the best interest of all stakeholders, including shareholders, employees, customers, suppliers, and the wider community.
+Corporate governance is a system of rules, practices, and processes that guide a company’s operations and ensure accountability.
+The main goal is to ensure decisions are fair and transparent.
+It protects the interests of all stakeholders, including shareholders, employees, customers, suppliers, and the wider community.

-It sets the structure for a company’s strategy, risk management guidelines, and overall accountability to its stakeholders.
-The board of directors plays a key role in this framework.
-They are responsible for establishing the company’s mission and strategy and for ensuring compliance with all laws and ethical standards.
+It provides the framework for strategy, risk management, and stakeholder accountability.
+The board of directors plays a key role.
+They establish the company’s mission and strategy while ensuring compliance with laws and ethical standards.

 Good corporate governance plays a key role in long-term success, helping companies stay stable, reliable, and profitable.
 Here are the key benefits of corporate governance and why it matters: